Anshika2230/Hotel-Booking-Cancellations/README.md

 # Hotel-Booking-Cancellations
-This Project analyzez the factors that are affecting the increasing cancellation rates of Hotel Bookings.
+This Project analyze the factors that are affecting the increasing cancellation rates of Hotel Bookings.